Innocent-Spark/coding-challenge/README.md

 - The UI should reflect changes immediately after a transaction is approved or rejected, without requiring a manual refresh.

 ## UI Representation
-The UI should look similar to this
+The UI should look similar to this:

 ![image](https://github.com/user-attachments/assets/1f4ec97b-e9a4-4362-859a-e36cb721527d)

 ## Evaluation Criteria
-- Code quality
+- Code and testing quality
 - Technical choices
-- Clarity of the UI
 - A runnable full-stack application

 ## Time Limit
 Please don't spend more than 4 hours on this challenge.

-## Submission
-- Provide the solution source code as a link to a code repository.

 ## Note
 If during your implementation you find that something could be designed in multiple different ways, implement the one which seems most reasonable to you.
 A short (one sentence) explanation of your choice would be appreciated.